 COMMUNITY AND PARENT ACTION NETWORK encourages, educates, and empowers families of individuals with disabilities to maximize independence.
-Families learn from and support one another monthly through a casual evening of dinner and conversation and a structured evening with speakers who present topics the families request.
+Families learn from conversation and speakers who present various topics at the families’ request.

-20 SOMETHING is a peer support group for young adults to learn from one another.
-Each meeting has a predetermined topic and is often the suggestion of group members.
-This group promotes friendships, further development of skills and strengths, entering the workforce, and making positive changes in their communities.
-It is for individuals ages 18-24.
+UNITE is a peer support group for young adults ages 18-32 to learn from one another.
+Each meeting has a predetermined topic and is often the suggestions of group members.
+UNITE promotes socialization skills and often includes board games played with peers and volunteers.

 COOKS IN THE KITCHEN is for adults interested in learning to prepare simple, healthy foods for themselves and their families.
 Individuals learn to use small and large appliances and cooking utensils, learn to follow a recipe, and learn about food groups.
 All meals are cooked from scratch!
 Support is provided by college students and other volunteers who enjoy cooking.
 This activity is for adults with and without disabilities 18 years and older.